NSC's Centre Storage system is a large disk storage system that is connected to all our academic compute systems (Triolith and Gamma).

 Only groups that have already been allocated computing time on Triolith or Gamma can apply for Small or Medium storage allocations.

-In late 2014, NSC will start accepting proposals for large storage allocations (these have sometimes been known as "DCS" - "Data-intensive Compute Service")
+In late 2014, NSC started accepting proposals for large storage allocations (these have sometimes been known as "DCS" - "Data-intensive Compute Service")

 Applications for large storage allocations will be evaluated at least twice per year.
 Usually to coincide with the processing of SNAC large compute allocations.

 To qualify, you must have a need for large-scale storage (>50TiB per project).

 Since Centre Storage is not an archive but a place to store data that is actively being used, allocations will primarily be granted to projects who will use NSC compute resources to produce or analyze the data they will be storing.